API reference¶

 0.8 |

 Threshold above which two strings are considered equal under distance_fun.
-Ignored when distance_fun is Exact.
+For Embedding mode this is a cosine-similarity threshold.
+Ignored for Exact.
 [0, 1]. |

 distance_fun |